ndungur/IPC144SCP-Notes/Quiz/README.md

 # IPC144 SCP Quizzes

-## Check here for your quiz and quiz time.
+## Check here for your quiz at quiz time.